 Well, this ‘let’s see how it goes’ attitude to training is going to stop!
-As of today, I’m going to consider myself a proper athlete who is in training for a serious race (I have Welsh Athletics membership after all).
+As of today, I’m going to consider myself a proper athlete who is in training for a serious race (I have Welsh Athletics membership … I AM an athlete).

-At Wednesday’s interval training, I’ll push myself to run harder and faster rather than stay within my comfort zone.
+At Wednesday’s interval training sessions, I’ll push myself to run harder and faster rather than always staying within my comfort zone.
 I’ll run four times each week, unless hiking commitments make it impossible, and I’ll do a long, steady run (over 10 miles) at least once a week, building up to 13 miles by September.

-On Sunday 6th October, I’ll line up with 18,000+ other runners (including my former sisters-in-law, Allyson and Catherine) and I will know that I can improve on the 10, 377th position I managed in 2012.
+Then when I line up with 18,000+ other runners on October 6, it will be with confidence, because I will know I can improve on the 10, 377th position I managed in 2012.